anagha-google/spark-on-gcp-gce/02-gce-create-spark-cluster.md

 # About

-This module covers creation of a Cloud Dataproc cluster, with a pre-created Dataproc Metastore Service, and with the optional component of Jupyter.
+This module covers creation of a Cloud Dataproc cluster, with a pre-created Dataproc Metastore Service, BigQuery Apache Spark connector, and with the optional component of Jupyter.

 ## Lab Modules